Skip to content ↓

 A Level Further Mathematics involves further and deeper study of mathematics and its applications and is taken in addition to Mathematics A Level.
 It provides a thorough preparation for further mathematical study.
 Students should be confident in experimenting with and applying their mathematical knowledge.
 Students are prepared for A Level Mathematics in Year 12 and then for A Level Further Mathematics in Year 13.

-Further Mathematics is assessed by 4 equally weighted papers of duration 1 hour 30 minutes of which 2 are compulsory.
+Further Mathematics is assessed by 4 equally weighted papers of duration 1 hour 30 minutes.
+2 papers are Core Pure and every school studies these.
+At CSG, the other 2 papers are Further Statistics 1 and Further Mechanics 1.

 Those who qualify in Further Mathematics are in the fortunate position of having a wide range of career and degree choices.
 In the past, students who have taken Further Mathematics A Level have, as a consequence, achieved good grades in A Level Mathematics and secured places at first rate universities to study Mathematics, Medicine, Economics, Engineering and the Sciences.